natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20Kai%20Phantom%20II.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-The F-4EJ Kai is the ultimate Japanese package of the [[F-4 Phantom II (Family)|F-4 "Phantom II"]] serving as the most advanced Phantom II to serve in-game.

-Equipped with the same Pulse-Doppler radar as on the [[F-16 (Family)|F-16 "Fighting Falcon"]], the EJ Kai possess the ability to use a fantastic radar for its air-frame, battle rating and missile arsenal to employ it in the best possible way, allowing it to quickly lock targets for the AIM-9L's and AIM-7F's which can guarantee aerial kills above ~20 m ground clearance.
+The F-4EJ Kai is the ultimate Japanese package of the [[F-4 Phantom II (Family)|F-4 "Phantom II"]].
+Equipped with the same pulse-Doppler radar as on the [[F-16 (Family)|F-16 "Fighting Falcon"]], the EJ Kai possesses the ability to use a fantastic radar for its airframe, battle rating, and missile arsenal to employ it in the best possible way, allowing it to quickly lock targets for AIM-9Ls and AIM-7Fs which can guarantee aerial kills above ~20 m ground clearance.

-While the radar and cockpit avionics get a whole upgrade package (which greatly enhance its simulator capabilities due to its cockpit HUD), the air-frame is still a Phantom II after-all, lacking any real manouverability without access to the "Agile Eagle" modification found on the American [[F-4E Phantom II]], the F-4EJ Kai is utmost a missile bus which hits hard.
+While the radar and cockpit avionics get a whole upgrade package (which greatly enhances its simulator capabilities due to its cockpit HUD), the airframe is still a Phantom II after all, lacking any real manoeuvrability without access to the "Agile Eagle" modification found on the American [[F-4E Phantom II]].
+The F-4EJ Kai is, ultimately, a missile bus which hits hard.

-As all [[F-4 Phantom II (Family)|Phantom IIs]], the EJ Kai is a multi-role fighter with the capability to carry plenty of rockets, gun pods and bombs, but due to it serving under the Japanese JASDF and its defensive doctrine, it lacks GBUs, AGMs and Napalm bombs found on other (late) model Phantoms.
-While it certainly is a possibility to go multi-role, due to its large amount of carry capacity, it will turn its missile bus experience into a freight train towards bases or ground targets which is only really advised for quick carpet passes in ground battles or when trying to unlock later modules in air battles with priority towards guided AAMs, as the enemies facing the F-4EJ Kai won't have any issue intercepting a loaded Phantom.
+As with all [[F-4 Phantom II (Family)|Phantom IIs]], the EJ Kai is a multi-role fighter with the capability to carry plenty of rockets, gun pods and bombs.
+However, due to it serving under the Japanese JASDF and its defensive doctrine, it lacks GBUs, AGMs, or Napalm bombs found on other (late) model Phantoms.
+While it is certainly possible to go multi-role, due to its large amount of carry capacity, it will turn its missile bus experience into a freight train towards bases or ground targets.
+This is only advised for quick carpet passes in ground battles or when trying to unlock later modules in air battles with priority towards AAMs, as the enemies facing the F-4EJ Kai won't have any issues intercepting a loaded Phantom.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Eased up modifications over the F-4EJ
+* Improved over the F-4EJ with better stock modifications.
-** Comes with 2 x AIM-9Ps stock instead of 2 x AIM-9Bs
+** Starts with 2 x AIM-9Ps and 2 x AIM-7Fs instead of AIM-9Bs.
-** 4 x AIM-9Ps is a tier I mod without the need of AIM-9Es
+** Unlocks 4 x AIM-9Ps at Tier I without needing AIM-9Es.
-* A wide range of suspended armaments, suitable for any playstyle ** Powerful AIM-7F SARH missiles, with very long range, manoeuvres straight off the rails and have 25G of max overload ** Top-of-the-line AIM-9L missiles, having excellent manoeuvrability of 30G, long-range, great all-aspect tracking, and being pretty flare resistant when firing rear-aspect
+* Versatile armament options for various playstyles.
+** AIM-7F missiles offer long range, excellent manoeuvrability, and high G tolerance.
+** AIM-9L missiles provide superior manoeuvrability, medium-long range, all-aspect tracking, and decent rear-aspect flare resistance.
-** Can carry 8 missiles in total
+** Can carry up to 8 missiles (4 IR, 4 SARH).
-* Deadly frontal armament with high burst mass
-* Makes use of a ballistic computer to assist in the aim of cannons, rockets, and bombs against ground targets
+* Ballistic computer aids in aiming cannons, rockets, and bombs.
-* Large reserve of countermeasures
+* Large supply of countermeasures.
-* AN/APG-66 radar - has diverse scan and tracking modes, very high resistance to notching and chaff, very long-range
+* AN/APG-66 radar with advanced scanning, tracking modes, and strong resistance to notching and chaff.
+* Advanced cockpit HUD for easy target tracking in simulator mode.

 '''Cons:'''

-* Limited ammunition in the frontally-mounted cannon
+* Limited ammunition for the frontal cannon.
+** Carrying additional gun pod(s) weigh down the plane considerably.
-* Lacks guided ordnance, limiting ground attack ability
+* No guided ordnance, reducing ground attack effectiveness.
-* Terrible manoeuvrability along with mediocre acceleration and top speed, particularly compared to common opponents ** Doesn't have an Agile Eagle package like the F-4E and F-4F to increase manoeuvrability
+* Poor manoeuvrability and average acceleration/top speed, especially compared to typical opponents.
+** Lacks the Agile Eagle package (F-4E / F-4F), which would enhance maneuverability.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->